WHY ATTEND CREATING POSITIVE IMPACT?

 Day 1: Creating Positive Impact

-- Introduction by instructor to model what participants will be expected to be able to reproduce
+- Introduction by the instructor to model what participants will be expected to be able to reproduce

 - Setting ground rules: Establishing the “P.R.O.C.E.S.S”